 “Our process is going to be rigorous.
 I will select a nominee worthy of Justice Breyer’s legacy of excellence and decency.
 While I’ve been studying candidates’ backgrounds and writings, I’ve made no decision except one: the person I will nominate will be someone with extraordinary qualifications, character, experience and integrity.
 And that person will be the first Black woman ever nominated to the United States Supreme Court,”

 Of course, Biden is being met with a lot of opposition.
 Some believe his choice should not just include Black women.
 Nevertheless, someone will have to fill the vacancy.
-Each of the candidates are more than qualified.
+Each of the candidates is more than qualified.
 Therefore, it should not matter whether or black.